foysalimran/domain-for-sale/readme.txt

 - **Comprehensive Typography Control**: Full customization options for all types of text on your site.
 - **Custom Favicon Support**: Easily upload and set a custom favicon for your site.
 - **SEO Settings**: Includes essential SEO options to help your site rank better in search engine results.
-- **Powerful Contact Form**: A customizable contact form with various options for personalized user interaction.
+- **Powerful Contact Form**: A customizable ajax contact form with various options for personalized user interaction.
 - **Unlimited Contact Information Entries**: Add as many contact details as needed.
 - **Email Notification Variables**: Useful variables available for email notifications, ensuring you receive all the information you need.
 - **Sweet Alert Integration**: Displays sweet alert notifications for contact form submissions.